 Most often, it’s the domain that brings a CoP together by providing it with purpose.
 I discussed in a previous post on effective meetings, how without purpose your meeting almost always breaks down.
 The same could be said about a CoP: If your domain is weak, not specific enough, or if there are community members uncommitted to the domain, then there are likely to be problems.
 However, if the domain is relevant, targeted, and every member knows why they are part of the community, then it will likely flourish.

 It’s often the case that a group of people is already working together in your domain.
 If that’s true, you may consider exploring whether the group is a CoP or could benefit from becoming a CoP.
 In fact, this is how many CoPs are formed, via already existing groups.
 This could be a working group, a professional club, a local community association, or a message board community, but it must have a focused domain in order to be successful.

 On the other hand, if it seems that your domain of interest does not already exist in the form of a CoP, there are steps you can follow to develop a community.
 In my next post, I’ll be discussing the second critical element of a CoP—communities—what they are, and how they form.

-However, the results are worth the effort.
-Rather than just surviving, your organization could be thriving by enhancing its capacity to create.
-I work with teams to help them create a self-facilitating Community of Practice that supports both adaptive and generative learning that is built, owned, and managed by your team.
+In the meantime, are you intrigued by the benefits of a Community of Practice?
+I can support you to create a self-facilitating Community of Practice that is built, owned, and managed by your team.
 Contact me to learn more or download my special report Leading a Purpose-Driven Team.